Blooming with Murder

 The novel is available online at Amazon

 About A.N.
-Sage: She is a bestselling, award-winning author of young adult fantasy and mystery.
+Sage: A N is a bestselling, award-winning author of young adult fantasy and mystery.
 She has spent most of her life waiting to meet a witch, vampire, or at least get haunted by a ghost.
 In between failed seances and many questionable outfit choices, she has developed a keen eye for the extra-ordinary.

 A.N. spends her free time reading and binge-watching television shows in her pajamas.
 Currently, she resides in Toronto, Canada with her husband who is not a creature of the night and their daughter who just might be.
 A.N.
 Sage is a Scorpio and a massive advocate of leggings for pants.